 Super 8 mm Film History

-The cartridge itself provided information to the camera about the speed (ASA) of the film inside and filter information in the case of black-and-white products.
-Precision notches were set at specific points on the edge of the cartridge, activating mechanical or electronic switches in most Super 8 Cameras.
-Most Super 8 Cameras were built with battery-powered motors, eliminating the need to wind a spring-driven transport.
+The cartridge itself provided information to the camera about the speed (ASA) of the film as well as filter information for black-and-white products.
+Precision notches were set at specific points on the edge of the cartridge, activating mechanical or electronic switches in most Super 8 Cameras, most of which were built with battery-powered motors, eliminating the need to wind a spring-driven transport.

 In 1973, Super 8 film was made with a magnetic full coat strip on the side of the film that made it possible to record sound along with the image.

 It’s fair to say Super 8mm film revolutionized amateur filmmaking.
 With its unique aesthetic quality, it continues to be used in the film community for short films, commercials and music videos.
 You might even say that all those home movies were just precursors to the picture-taking millennials of today!